-In May 2022, the Hungarian government announced that sector-specific taxes will-would be imposed for the years 2022 and 2023.
-In case of the financial sector, banks will be were required to pay extra profit tax and the scope of the existing financial transaction tax will be was extended.
+In May With effect from 1 July 2022, the Hungarian government announced that sector specific taxes would be imposed for the years 2022 and 2023.
+In case of the financial sector, banks are were required to pay extra profit tax and the scope of the existing financial transaction tax has been was extended (which only has a minor effect).
 The respective legal act (197/2022 Government Decree) is effective from 1 July 2022.
+The extra profit tax was limited to the years 2022 and 2023 but with effect from 1 June 2023 was prolonged for the year 2024.
 The extra profit tax base is basically the net income from usual operation for the previous year.
 For the year 2022, the rate of extra profit tax was 10 per cent.
 Thus, the extra profit tax for RBI's subsidiary Raiffeisen Bank Zrt., Hungary ("RBHU") was calculated in the amount of EUR 44.7 million for the year 2022.
-For the year 2023, the rate of extra profit tax will be 8 per cent and the expected amount of the extra profit tax for RBHU is EUR 67 million. the tax base has been divided into two parts according to an amendment of the above mentioned Government Decree that is effective since 25 April 2023.
+For the year 2023, the tax base has been divided into two parts according to an amendment of the above mentioned Government Decree that is effective since 25 April 2023.
 In the first half of 2023 the tax base equals 50 per cent. of the original tax base (as stated above) and the tax rate will be 8 per cent.
 For the second half year, a new calculation method has been introduced.
-The tax base equals 50 per cent, of the net profit of 2022 modified by several items and the tax rate will be 13% up to an amount of HUF 10 billion (approximately EUR 26.5 million) of the tax base, and 30 per cent. above such threshold limit.
-The currently estimated amount of the extra profit tax for RBHU is EUR 79 million for the year 2023.
+The tax base equals 50 per cent. of the net profit of 2022 modified by several items and the tax rate will be 13% up to an amount of HUF 10 billion (approximately EUR 26.5 million) of the tax base, and 30 per cent. above such threshold limit.
+The currently estimated amount of the extra profit tax for RBHU is EUR 79 76 million for the year 2023.